 Internet and mobile phones in Montenegro

-There are three internet and phone companies in Montenegro – One Montenegro, T-Mobile Montenegro and m:tel.
+There are three internet and phone companies in Montenegro – One Montenegro, T-Mobile Montenegro as well as m:tel.

-Montenegro is ranked 48th fastest in the world for mobile internet speeds and 70th fastest for fixed broadband.
-For Fixed Broadband the average download speed is 61mbps and upload is 6mbps (as at March 2023).
+Montenegro is ranked 49th fastest in the world for mobile internet speeds and 70th fastest for fixed broadband.
+For Fixed Broadband the average download speed is 83mbps and upload is 9mbps (as at April 2024).

 Cell phone SIM cards can be bought in many places throughout Montenegro.
 These include phone stores, newsagents as well as online.